Threshold Vault presents

 # the secret is the constant term of a polynomial secret = f(0) # a polynomial of degree M−1 is constructed f(x) = secret + a1x + a2x2 # N shards are points on the polynomial shards = f(1), f(2), f(3), f(4), f(5) # any M points fully determine f, and therefore f(0) recover = any 3 points → f(0)

-A kit, not just software.
+A complete scheme, not just software.

 Personal